A website audit is the analysis of a site looking at the factors that determine visibility in Google.

 - Adwords update

 The chances are each one of these would have had an impact on your website.
-And don’t forget Google makes many more smaller and incremental updates every single day (around 600 a year).
+And don’t forget Google makes many smaller and incremental updates every single day (around 600 a year).
 There are also the attributes that Google looks at, any one of over 200 elements related to your site and the search.
-All this determines whether you make a first page listing, or buried away on the fourth page.
+All this determines whether you make a first-page listing, or buried away on the fourth page of the SERPs.

 To keep on top off all this you need awareness of how your website is working, and to what extend search changes have affected your rankings.
 How customers are seeing your website, that is where the website audit comes in.

 I run a number of different types of audits across digital marketing from basic website review audits completed in a few hours through to detailed audits with over 160 checkpoints.
 For larger websites completing a detailed audit, it is not unusual for it to take anywhere from 2-3 weeks to complete.
 For smaller website keen to get an overall sense of how their website is performing an audit might be only 2-3 days.